 “What do you think Jesus is doing right now?”

 When I recently asked this question to our server at a restaurant, she was struck.
 “What do you mean is doing?
 He’s dead.
 He’s not alive.”
 She picked up on my grammar.
 The red carpet suddenly rolled out for me to tell her Jesus is not dead.
 He folded up his grave clothes, walked out alive, is still alive today, and desires for her to be saved.

-Just what every server want to hear, right?
-Evidently, Medders doesn’t understand personal boundaries or that discussions about religion and politics should be off limits in work and social gatherings — especially in public settings.
+Just what every server wants to hear, right?
+Evidently, Medders doesn’t understand personal boundaries or that discussion about religion and politics should be off-limits in work and social gatherings — especially in public settings.
 Sadly, Evangelical zealots such as Medders believe they have a God-given right to verbalize their beliefs to anyone, anytime, everywhere.
-Medders is like one of my grandchildren — a two year old — who gets out the community toys and declares, Lilly’s toys.
-In her mind, all the toys belong to her, to the exclusion of our ten other grandchildren.
+Medders is like one of my grandchildren — a three-year-old — who gets out the community toys and declares, Ezra’s toys.
+In his mind, all the toys belong to him, to the exclusion of our twelve other grandchildren.
 Medders is the typical selfish preacher who sees people as toys.
-He claims these toys for his own, in Jesus’ name.
+He claims these toys for his own, in Jesus’s name.
 Instead of being a decent person, Medders chooses to inflict his religion upon an unsuspecting, busy, hardworking server.

 The server — likely clueless that Medders has an ulterior motive — innocently answers his question, only to then be forced to listen to his red-carpet-rolled-out preaching.
 Medders clearly violated the server’s personal space and kept her from taking care of other customers (you know, those who don’t see people as prospects for evangelization).
 In other words, Pastor Medders, a card-carrying member of Club John Calvin®, defrauded the server and her employer by robbing them of her time.